Sponsored by Tourism Singapore

 Where to Stay in Singapore with kids

 We stayed in the boutique York Hotel, just off the famous shopping street, Orchard Road.
 Location was great, an easy walk to all the brand stores and the Orchard MRT station which then took us everywhere.
+The botanical gardens can also be found hidden on Orchard Road.

 The rooms were very spacious, we had free wifi and a buffet breakfast every morning, and the pool area great for cooling off after a hot day exploring.

-Check out some more recommendations of places to stay in Singapore with kids from our facebook and instagram community:
+Check out some more recommendations of places to stay in Singapore with kids from our Facebook and Instagram community:

 - Lanson Place Apartments: Close to Somerset MRT station and Orchard Road, serviced and well-suited to a family of six.